AckeeCZ/gatsby-theme-fela/README.md

 ### Package releasing

-Whenever you want to relase new package version simply run `yarn relese` and provide the version you want to release
+Whenever you've done some changes in `gatsby-theme-fela` and want to relase new package version simply run `yarn relese` and then provide the version you want to release

 ```sh
 yarn release --patch # increment patch number of the version